 Irritation or Inflammation of the Esophageal Lining and Cancer

-This is usually caused by acid reflux.
+Irritation and inflammation are usually caused by acid reflux.
 The acid is harsh and over time may damage the lining of the food pipe.

 An ulcer may also develop.
 Both these conditions can cause discomfort upon swallowing and need prompt treatment.